 The Enterprise Engagement Alliance at TheEEA.org has created an interactive program for chambers of commerce and business organizations that provide education programs for CEOs, CFOs, boards, and management at all levels.
-The program is ideal for live video or event formats.
+The highly interactive program is ideal for live video or event formats.
+The event can address the new European Union Corporate Sustainability Reporting requirements that will require potentiall one million or more organizations to disclose their workforce management practices and those of their supply chain and distribution partners, as well as address the interests of customers, distribution partners, and communities.

 What People Are Saying